Bad Asses: Sequel

 The release date of the third installment of the franchise, titled Bad Asses on the Bayou, was announced in December 2014.
 The film was released in theatres on March 6, 2015.

+Reception

+Kevin Carr of 7M Pictures said it was for fans of Danny Trejo only, and rated it 2.5 out of 5.

+Brian Orndorf of Blu-ray.com said it had less meme references than the first film and was more of a straight forward low budget action film.